 Facing the Hell of the External Energy

 Too much information flies at us, and all this externalised programming teaches us that it is bad to ignore our own intuition, and we flail and fight against the status quo.
-Feminists are viewed as evil, everyone suffers from an identity crisis, and we are smack bang in the middle of simply holding out space for the wrong things.
+Everyone suffers from an identity crisis, and we are smack bang in the middle of it.

 Dreading the Wonderful

 What if depression was our psyche’s way of telling us that something was seriously wrong?
 What if negative feelings were actually healthy, and part of us wanting to just feel like we are chasing imposed external validations, rather than looking internally to uncover where it is we want to be?

 If something happens that is really messed up, then perhaps that is an indicator that something in fact needs to change.
 It is important, valid and necessary to investigate your truth.
 Sarah Knight talks about the NotSorry method of having your opinion, and not being a jerk to others about it.
 Perhaps this is the new enlightenment – to be completely integrated.

 This new paradox of meaning, where we actually view that which feels bad is simply an indictment to make a change and to push our energy forward into what we can hold as a contrast can serve to empower us, rather than actually making us fall over on our own expectations for everything to be perfect, all of the time.